sylhare/sylhare.github.io/_drafts/README.md

 ### Perfomrance
 #### Opbeat <a href="https://opbeat.com" title="Opbeat"><img src="http://opbeat-brand-assets.s3-website-us-east-1.amazonaws.com/svg/logo/logo.svg" align="right" height="25px"></a>
-Gives a mark based on code standard for your code, works for Javacript.
+Gives a mark based on code standard for your code, works for Javascript.
-JavaScript performance monitoring synch with deployment tool (heroku for example): [https://opbeat.com/](https://opbeat.com/)
+JavaScript's performance monitoring sync with deployment tool (heroku for example): [https://opbeat.com/](https://opbeat.com/)

 There's some extra steps that will be necessary to do when making it available.
-I don't have active webapp so I can only have a limited use of it.
+I don't have active webapp, so I can only have a limited use of it.

 ### Continuous Integration (CI)